Satelliting/Sats-Splinterlands-Bot/README.md

 Premium accounts get the following benefits:

-1. Access to Premium support on [Discord](https://discord.gg/v2f9e4DssU)
+1. Access to Premium support on [Discord](https://discord.gg/9SYtVSzu9z)
 2. Access to the ever-expanding online Battlebase which is updated and expanded nightly
    - (roughly 10,000 battles processed every night)
 3. Multi-Account Automation (coming soon)

-To turn your account into a Premium account, please reach out to `Satelliting#9231` on [Discord](https://discord.gg/v2f9e4DssU).
+To turn your account into a Premium account, please reach out to `Satelliting#9231` on [Discord](https://discord.gg/9SYtVSzu9z).
-Premium accounts price details can be found by visiting the [Discord](https://discord.gg/v2f9e4DssU).
+Premium accounts price details can be found by visiting the [Discord](https://discord.gg/9SYtVSzu9z).

 _Accounts is in reference to your Splinterlands accounts._

 ## Donations

-This is a personal pet project my friend, `Fyedoe#1337`, told me to try to make and here we go.
+This is a personal pet project my friend, `Fyedoe#1337`, suggested I try to make and here we go.
 This is arguably one of the best Splinterlands bots on the market, and we are just getting started.
 If you wish to donate as a way of saying thanks, please use the following addresses below.

 - DEC: player `satelliting`
 - BTC: `3Moq6DcBbkKttnoSipcKsSdsQEPVNSemPK`